Department of Cancer Prevention and Control

 Buffalo, New York

-Dr. Chi-Chen Hong is an Assistant Member in the Department of Cancer Prevention and Control within the Division of Cancer Prevention and Population Sciences.
+Dr. Chi-Chen Hong is an Associate Member in the Department of Cancer Prevention and Control within the Division of Cancer Prevention and Population Sciences at Roswell Park.
 Dr. Hong's research is focused on breast cancer etiology, survivorship, and prognosis.
 Specifically, her interests are on the influence of lifestyle, comorbidity, genetics, and immune factors.
 She has an ongoing prospective cohort study of early stage breast cancer patients to examine issues in breast cancer survivorship, and with colleagues at the Rutgers Cancer Institute of New Jersey and Rutgers University is principal investigator of a study examining the role of obesity and related comorbidities, including asthma and type 2 diabetes, and their management on quality-of-life and breast cancer survival outcomes among African American women, and to elucidate key pathways mediating these associations.